10th January 2024 | Residential Property

 4. Problems With The Buyer’s Mortgage Application

-Problems with the buyer’s mortgage application can also cause delays in the conveyancing process.
+Problems with the buyer’s mortgage application can also delay the conveyancing process.

 There are several common issues in mortgage applications.
 These problems can range from applying for unrealistic mortgages to getting your income wrong.